cjbj/developer/python-and-database-scripting/README.md

-# Python and Oracle Database: Scripting for the Future
+# Python and Oracle Database: The New Wave

 Welcome to the Python and Oracle Database Workshop.
 In this tutorial, you will learn how to:
 - Create connections